Julien-Sun/2d-FFT-for-Convolution-/README.md

 This version uses openMP to parallelize the code and compare the runtime of the program to the original one.
 ## Runtime Results
 The size of the input matrix is $256*256$.
-We change the size of the convolution kernel and record the runtime.
+We change the size of the convolution kernel and record the average runtime.
 | Size of Kernel     | Original Runtime (s)     | Parallel Runtime (s)     |
 | -------- | -------- | -------- |
 | 3 | 1.4193 | 0.9090 |